leangjia/blender_docs/trunk/blender_docs/manual/interface/controls/nodes/introduction.rst

 Sidebar
 -------

-The *Sidebar* region contains properties for the current selected node as well as node editor specific settings.
+The :doc:`Sidebar </interface/controls/nodes/sidebar>` region contains properties for the current selected node as well as node editor specific settings.

 Navigating